-Start by folding up each slice of cheese and cut the fringes at the bottom so that they resemble tiny brooms.
-Grab a string of chive to tie them around the pretzel sticks and voila!
+Start by folding up each slice of cheese and cutting the fringes at the bottom so that they resemble tiny brooms.
+Grab a string of chives to tie them around the pretzel sticks and voila!
 How simple was that?
 Here’s a video that shows the step-by-step process in case you’re more of a visual person.

 3. Apple Monster Teeth